GabeScott/standard-works-vault/General Conference/1981 April - Building Bridges to Faith.md

 Paul teaches us this important truth:

-“And he [the Lord] gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers.”
-And here he tells us why these priesthood leaders have been given to the Saints: “till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ.”
-(Eph.
-4:11, 13.)
+“And he \[the Lord\] gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers.”
+And here he tells us why these priesthood leaders have been given to the Saints: “till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ.” ([[Ephesians 4.11|Eph.
+4:11, 13]][[Ephesians 4.13|]].)

-Priesthood leaders, all leaders who have been called by revelation under the hands of the priesthood, have been given to us so we can come to a unity of the faith, to the end that we might know the Savior and have his image in our countenance and become like him, “that every man might speak in the name of God the Lord, even the Savior of the world.”
-(D&C 1:20.)
+Priesthood leaders, all leaders who have been called by revelation under the hands of the priesthood, have been given to us so we can come to a unity of the faith, to the end that we might know the Savior and have his image in our countenance and become like him, “that every man might speak in the name of God the Lord, even the Savior of the world.” ([[D&C 1.20|D&C 1:20]].)

 Years ago, President Joseph Fielding Smith, then a member of the Quorum of the Twelve, attended a stake conference where a relatively new stake president had been called.
 A man repeatedly came up to President Smith and asked him for counsel concerning a personal matter.
 Finally, President Smith said he would see the man, provided the new stake president could be there.
 As the man unfolded his situation, the stake president was prompted with what the person needed to do.
 Yet President Smith listened to the brother and surprised everyone by saying, “I have no counsel for you.”
 The man was surprised, and he left.
 After he had gone, President Smith turned to the stake president and said, “I knew how to counsel that man, but I was also prompted to know that he would go against the counsel.
 So rather than condemn him for going against the counsel of the priesthood, I told him nothing.”